TBarnhart2/DnD/content/Campaign Session Plans/Act One Ending.md

 1. As Razor brings the three lens pieces together, they lock into place with an unnatural click
 2. The assembled lens begins to pulse with dark energy, growing brighter and more intense
-3. Lyra and Kaelen reveal themselves as The Reaper, emerging from a hidden passage
-4. "You've all played your parts perfectly," they say in unison, watching as Razor completes the ritual
-5. The lens emits a blinding flash, followed by a dome of purple-black energy that expands outward
+3. The lens emits a blinding flash, followed by a dome of purple-black energy that expands outward
-6. The party members feel intense pain and collapse to the ground as darkness overtakes them
+4. The party members feel intense pain and collapse to the ground as darkness overtakes them

 ### Waking in a Charred World